ZhuangLab/storm-analysis/doc/source/analysis.rst

 This is essentially identical to 3D-DAOSTORM, but it is designed to handle the analysis of data from sCMOS cameras.
-In order for this to work well you will need to have a calibration file containing the offset, gain and variance for each camera pixel.
+In order for this to work well you will need to have a calibration file containing the offset, gain, variance and relative QE for each camera pixel.

 ``storm-analysis/storm_analysis/sCMOS``